w3f/research/docs/polkadot/Token Economics.md

 It can be checked that $I_{NPoS}\geq I_0$ for all $0\leq x \leq 1$ with equality for $x=0$, $i(\chi_{ideal})=i_{ideal}$, $I_{NPoS}(x)$ is maximal at $x=\chi_{ideal}$ where it achieves a value of $\chi_{ideal}\cdot i_{ideal}$, and $i(x)$ is monotone decreasing.

-These functions can be plotted following this link: https://www.desmos.com/calculator/2om7wkewhr
+These functions can be plotted for different parameters following this link: https://www.desmos.com/calculator/2om7wkewhr

 As an example, when $I_0=0.025$, $\chi_{ideal}=0.5$, $i_{ideal}=0.2$ and $d=0.05$, we obtain the following plots, with $i(x)$ in green and $I_{NPoS}(x)$ in blue.